-This section provides a brief overview of the legal framework surrounding trans and gender-diverse students.
+This section provides a brief overview of the legal framework surrounding trans and gender-diverse students, in which the University as a higher education institution sits.
 This is not a comprehensive and complete list and laws are subject to change, so it recommended to look at these in full if you are interested.

 ‘Gender reassignment’ is one of the nine protected characteristics within the Equality Act 2010 and is also included in the Public Sector Equality Duty.